The Samuel P. Hayes Research Library and Archives staff enjoy sharing our resources and unique collections.

 All visits are by appointment only.

-Hours: Researcher visits are scheduled between 9am and 3:45pm, Monday to Friday.
-We are closed on weekends and Perkins holidays, and may not be available at other times due to staff commitments.
+Researcher visits are scheduled between 9am and 3:45pm, Monday to Friday, with an hour break for lunch during which you must leave the library space.
+We are closed on weekends and Perkins holidays.

 The Research Application form

 Our research application asks for information about you, your background, and your current research.
 We help researchers from a wide range of backgrounds, and we're often aware of related material that may not be obvious from the catalog or finding aids.

 List of materials: On the form, we ask for an overview of materials you would like to consult.
 This allows us to share digitized materials, suggest additional items, or clarify what material is available.

 We encourage you to search the library catalog, review Archives finding aids (which include links to digital collections) and consult with the Research Librarian to identify materials in our collection before you submit the form.
 The historical resources subject guide on the Research Library catalog links to resources on the most common topics.